yargs/yargs/README.md

 #!/usr/bin/env node
 var argv = require('optimist')
     .usage('Count the lines in a file.\nUsage: $0')
-    .demand('f')
+    .example('$0 -f', 'count the lines in the given file') .demand('f')
     .alias('f', 'file')
     .describe('f', 'Load a file')